 From massive whales to diminutive pupfish, native species in the United States and Canada are more imperiled than ever before.
-This map features a vertebrate animal for each U.S. state and Canadian province that is particularly at risk to disappearing from that state or province.
+This map features a vertebrate animal for each U.S. state and Canadian province particularly at risk of disappearing from that area.

 NatureServe's 2018 Annual Report

-2018 was a year of great growth for NatureServe and the network.
-In addition to a new CEO and Board Chair, we welcomed eight new member programs in the Latin America and Caribbean network.
+2018 was a year of growth and change for NatureServe and the network.
+NatureServe welcomed a new CEO and Board Chair, as well as eight new member programs in the Latin America and Caribbean network.
 Regional heritage conferences across the U.S. strengthened communication and collaboration among network programs, including members from Canada.
-Beyond network’s important work collecting and sharing data on species and ecosystems, we authored groundbreaking papers in biodiversity, harnessed and advanced new technologies, and created methods that make habitat monitoring easier and more accurate than ever before.
+In addition to continuing the important work of collecting and sharing data on species and ecosystems, our scientists authored groundbreaking papers about biodiversity, harnessed and advanced new technologies, and created methods that make habitat monitoring easier and more accurate than ever before.

-You can read our Annual Report and explore the map in detail by clicking the links below.
-You can also scroll further down to see some of the biggest stories from the report, and learn more about the animals on the illustrated map through the Species at Risk Spotlights below.
+You can read our annual report and explore the map in detail by clicking the links below.
+You can also scroll further down to see some of the biggest stories from the report, and learn more about each of the animals on the illustrated map through the Species at Risk Spotlights below.

 Every species has a story to tell.
-Learn more about each one of the species on our Species at Risk map, including its life history, threats to its survival, and outlook for the future.
+Learn more about each of the species included on our Species at Risk Map, including the threats driving it toward extinction and its outlook for the future.
 Check back regularly for new features!

 A new study led by scientists from NatureServe member programs assessing the state of forests in the Americas found that even in areas as remote as the Amazon, little forest remains unthreatened by human activity—but there is still a short window of time remaining to change the fate of the forests we rely on.

-A letter from our President & CEO, Sean O'Brien, and the Chair of the Board of Directors, James Brumm, where they detail our growth in the past year and the exciting direction for NatureServe's future.
+Our President & CEO, Sean T. O’Brien, and Chair of the Board of Directors, James Brumm, write about our successes, challenges, and growth in the past year, and the exciting direction of NatureServe’s future.

-In 2018, our staff co-authored more than 20 significant scientific publications that examine and address issues related to conservation as well as species and their habitats.
+In 2018, our staff co-authored over 20 significant scientific publications that examine and address questions related to the conservation of species and their habitats.